Sarwat Gilani

+Early life

+Sarwat Gilani was born on 22 December 1982.
+Sarwat belongs to a Syed Gilani family through her father while her maternal grandfather Ghulam Moinuddin Khanji was Nawab of Manavadar and had a Babai Pashtun ancestry.

 Film career

 Gilani made her movie debut in Jawani Phir Nahi Aani where she played a pregnant Pashtun woman opposite Vasay Chaudhary.
 She made stage directorial debut with Kiski Topi Kiskay Sar.
 She also starred in Jawani Phir Nahi Ani 2, where she reprised her role as Gul opposite Vasay Chaudhry.

 Personal life

-Gilani was born on 22 December 1982.
-Sarwat belongs to a Syed Gilani family through her father while her maternal grandfather Ghulam Moinuddin Khanji was Nawab of Manavadar and had a Pashtun ancestry.
 She married a cosmetology surgeon and actor Fahad Mirza in August 2014.
-Gilani gave birth to son, Rohan Mirza, in 2015.
+Gilani gave birth to a son, Rohan Mirza, in 2015.
 In June 2017, she became mother of another son, who was named Araiz Muhammad Mirza.
+She is the great niece of popular model and Bollywood actress Parveen Babi in 1970s, 1980s and early 1990s.